Getty Images

 Tape storage has long been a staple for backup data.
 While newer technologies have come along, many organizations still use tape for long-term backup and data archiving.

 The biggest advantage of tape is the price.
-Tape offers the lowest cost for storage when considering cost per gigabyte.
-This makes it well suited for large capacities with long retention periods, as is the case with long-term data backup.
+Tape offers the lowest storage cost per gigabyte.
+This makes it well-suited for large capacities with long retention periods, as in long-term data backup.

-Another key attribute for tape is its ability to create a physical air gap, which has become a crucial security element for protecting against ransomware and other attacks.
-Because of these attributes, backup teams should consider tape for long-term backup in which there is little expectation for quick restore time, or when additional security is required.
+Another key attribute for tape is its ability to create a physical air gap, which has become a crucial security element for protecting against ransomware and other network attacks.
+If an organization is particularly concerned about cyber threats, the offline nature of tape makes it a strong choice for long-term backups.

 The clear downside of tape is slow data access.
 If a business must restore backup data quickly and often, tape might not be the correct choice.
 This is particularly an issue for organizations that must meet compliance regulations or SLAs that require a fast restore.